-Summer Palace (“颐和园” in chinese) is a vast ensemble of lakes, gardens and palaces.
-It was royal garden of chinese emprior in Qing Dynasty, and it becomes a popular tourist destination and recreational park nowadays.
+Summer Palace (“颐和园” in Chinese) is a vast ensemble of lakes, gardens and palaces.
+It was royal garden of Chinese emperor in Qing Dynasty, and it becomes a popular tourist destination and recreational park nowadays.

 It covers an area of 2.9 square kilometers, among of which 2.2 square kilometers is the surface of the water that is called Kunming Lake ( 昆明湖 ),which is absolutely man-made.
 The excavated soil when digging for this lake was used to build Longevity Hill that is actually the rest of The Summer Palace.

 The Longevity hill ( 万寿山 ) is about 60 meters above sea level and Towers, pagodas, rooms, and other buildings are to be built in sequence along the front side of this hill.